-A 15-mile stretch of Interstate 90 just east of Snoqualmie Pass is due for an upgrade.
+A 15-mile stretch of Interstate 90 just east of Snoqualmie Pass is overdue due for an upgrade, and its getting one.
 Deteriorated pavement, congestion, substandard curves, exposure to avalanches, and collisions with wildlife pose risks to safety and reduce transportation efficiency.
 This stretch of highway is the transportation lifeline for freight and traffic connecting our state east to west.

 The same stretch of freeway bisects an area that US Forest Service biologists have long recognized as “a critical connective link in the north-south movement of [wildlife] in the Cascade Range”.
 Washington State citizens and the United States Congress have invested over $100 million in recent decades acquiring and protecting nearly 100,000 acres of habitat to maintain and restore wildlife’s ability to move through and live within this landscape.

 These two important corridors, an east-west transportation corridor and north-south wildlife corridor, intersect in what is known as the I-90 corridor.
-Its in this special landscape where the Washington State Department of Transportation (WSDOT) finalized a design to expand I-90 between Hyak and Easton called the I-90 Snoqualmie Pass East Project.
-The environmental impact statement is complete, and funding has been committed by the Washington State legislature for construction of the entire 15-mile project.
-Learn more about project funding.
+Its in this special landscape where the Washington State Department of Transportation (WSDOT) finalized a high quality design, after years of public and partner engagement, to expand and improve I-90 between Hyak and Easton.
+The I-90 Snoqualmie Pass East Project has a completed environmental impact statement and funding has been committed by the Washington State legislature for construction of the entire 15-mile project.

 WSDOT Contact Information